ari-feiglin/linear-reduction/README.md

 ```
 All subsequent commands are done relative to this directory.

-Now to continue building, you must compile the source for our implementations of our and the clasical
+Now to continue building, you must compile the source for our implementations for our algorithm and
-algorithms.
+the clasical algorithm.

 ### Linear Reduction Implementation